 (The following is an excerpt from the book, Nothing Personal, Seeing Beyond the Illusion of a Separate Self by Nirmala.
-You can download a PDF of the entire book for free by signing up for our monthly newsletter here, or you can purchase the entire book by following the links here.)
+You can download a PDF of the entire book for free by signing up for our monthly newsletter here.)

 Self-inquiry is the practice that’s offered in the tradition I come from.
 Inquiry is a way of exploring our experience and our Being.
 There are many possible questions.
 The granddaddy of them all is the question Who am I?
 One thing that has always bothered me about that question is the presupposition that I am a who—I am a somebody.
 The question What am I? is a little more open to other possibilities, but there’s still a presupposition that I am some thing.